A command-line program to crop the margins of PDF files, with many options.

 - Has an optional graphical user interface (GUI) for interactive cropping.

-- Works with either the pdftoppm program or with Ghostscript.
+- Works with either MuPDF, the pdftoppm program, or the Ghostscript program.

 - A version of pdftoppm for Windows is included.